 The good news is all that complex calculation is done inside the chip - it just spits out the temperature, ready for you to use!

 Because these sensors have no moving parts, they are precise, never wear out, don't need calibration, work under many environmental conditions, and are consistant between sensors and readings.
 Moreover they are very inexpensive and quite easy to use.

 These stats are for the temperature sensor in the Adafruit shop, the Analog Devices TMP36 (-40 to 150C).
-Its very similar to the LM35/TMP35 (celsius output) and LM34/TMP34 (farenheit output).
-The reason we went with the '36 instead of the '35 or '34 is that this sensor has a very wide range and doensn't require a negative voltage to read sub-zero temperatures.
+Its very similar to the LM35/TMP35 (Celsius output) and LM34/TMP34 (Farenheit output).
+The reason we went with the '36 instead of the '35 or '34 is that this sensor has a very wide range and doesn't require a negative voltage to read sub-zero temperatures.
 Otherwise, the functionality is basically the same.

 To convert the voltage to temperature, simply use the basic formula:

 Temp in °C = [(Vout in mV) - 500] / 10

 So for example, if the voltage out is 1V that means that the temperature is ((1000 mV - 500) / 10) = 50 °C

 If you're using a LM35 or similar, use line 'a' in the image above and the formula: Temp in °C = (Vout in mV) / 10